 What is a controlled food challenge?

-In a controlled environment such as an allergist’s office , or rarely, the intensive care hospital unit, the doctor (usually a board-certified allergist) may conduct a food challenge test to determine if a food allergy exists or to confirm a suspected food allergy.
+In a controlled environment such as an allergist’s office, the doctor (usually a board-certified allergist) may conduct a food challenge test to determine if a food allergy exists, to confirm a suspected food allergy, or to see if a person has outgrown a food allergy.

-Samples of the suspected offending food may be mixed with another food or may be disguised as an ingredient in another food.
+Samples of the suspected offending food may be eaten on its own or mixed with another food.
+Sometimes the food may be disguised in a capsule.
 These food preparation techniques are used to prevent undue influence on the outcome of the test (if the person recognizes the food by sight or taste).
-Another method is to have you take a capsule containing the allergen.

 You eat the food or take the capsule under strict supervision.
 After eating the food or taking the capsule, you will be monitored to see if a reaction occurs.